-The Coordinated Assessment System Committee was created through volunteers after reaching out CoC-wide.
-A series of meetings will be held to help set up the standards and guidelines for rolling out HEARTH-required coordinated access system for the Texas BoS.
+The Coordinated Assessment System Committee was created using volunteers after soliciting CoC - wide.
+A series of meetings were held to help create the standards and guidelines for the HEARTHrequired coordinated access system under the Texas Homeless Network (THN) Balance of State (BoS).

-To date the THN Coordinated Assessment System has selected Guiding Principles and selection of Pilot Communities.
-The Guiding Principles selected were intended to show the direction, intention and emphasis that the Centralized Access in BoS regions should reflect.
+To date, the THN Coordinated Assessment System shows the direction, intention, and emphasis that the Centralized Access in BoS regions should reflect.
 Models for Conceptualization for THN BoS CoC proposed are:

-- Access: 2-1-1 and/or community-selected providers; other providers direct clients to access points where data is entered into HMIS. - Assess: Assessment by community-selected providers, completed on paper or HMIS; - Assign: Selected providers refer to other providers, availability through HMIS or other, referral through HMIS or via phone; - Accountability: THN, regional coalitions, community selected agencies.
+- Access: 2-1-1 and/or community-selected providers; other providers direct clients to access points where data is entered into HMIS. - Assess: Assessment by community-selected providers, completed on paper or HMIS; - Assign: Selected providers refer to other providers, available through HMIS or other, referral through HMIS or via phone; - Accountability: THN, regional coalitions, community-selected agencies.

-The above are models which will be redefined given each community within BoS are unique dependent upon resources within respective communities.
-It should be noted that the Coordinated Access Steering Committee submits its product to the THN BoS Governance Board which will make final decision on Coordinated Access System.
-In addition, City of McAllen will attend meetings in which collaboration from different area codes shall discuss innovative ways to be more efficient with the limited funding sources.
+The above are models will be redefined given each community within BoS and are unique dependent upon resources within respective communities.
+It should be noted that the Coordinated Access Steering Committee submits its product to the THN BoS Governance Board which will make a final decision on Coordinated Access System.
+It is the intent that City staff will attend meetings in which collaboration with different area codes shall discuss innovative ways to be more efficient with limited funding sources.
+The City of McAllen will attempt to aid the coordination with local homeless providers within Hidalgo County and will continue to support actions to help persons find and retain housing while accessing mainstream and individualized services.